Corona in Sardinia - the current situation (updated on 18-07-2021)

 In the lower part of the page you will also find graphical presentations of the virus development in Sardinia.
 Thanks to the retention of the colour differences, it is easy to understand even if you do not speak Italian.

 Just to give a clear idea of these figures: Sardinia has about 1.6 million inhabitants.
-In terms of population, Sardinia is thus roughly comparable with Hamburg or the canton of Zurich.
+In terms of population size, Sardinia is thus roughly comparable with the Liverpool-Birkenhead area.

 Vaccinations in Sardinia

 Currently, 58.2% of the population of Sardinia have received the first vaccination dose.
 41.3% have already been fully vaccinated.

 Due to its island location and low population density, Sardinia has come through the pandemic comparatively well so far and had a much lower infection dynamic than many other regions in Italy and Europe.